GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Torus Actions

 Set $j_0 := i_0 -N +1 \mod n$ and define $\mr{wt}(v_1^{(j_0)}):=1$.
 Condition (AG2), with $d(a)$ as in the statement of the proposition, uniquely determines the weights on any vertex belonging to the (length $N$) segment starting in $v_1^{(j_0)}$.
 Notice that such a segment ends in $v^{(i_0)}_{q_{i_0}+1}$ (cf.(QM1)).
 Observe that (AG2) implies in particular $w:=\mr{wt}(v^{(i_0)}_{q_{i_0}+1})=1+D(N-1)$.
 Next, we let $k:=w+d_{i_0}-d_{i_0,1}$ and, for any $i\in\Z/n\Z$, set

 Observe that if $i=i_0$ and $p=1$ we obtain the already defined weight of $v^{(i_0)}_{q_{i_0}+1}$.
-This formula allows to compute the weight of the end point of any segment and it will be useful later in this proof to show attractiveness.
+This formula allows to compute the weight of the end point of any segment.
 The remaining weights are determined by imposing (AG2).

 To conclude, we have to show the attractiveness of the above defined grading.
 Observe that by definition of the grading, (AG2) is automatically satisfied.
-Therefore, we only have to make sure that also (AG1) holds, that is $\mr{wt}(v_{h+1}^{(i)})>\mr{wt}(v_{h}^{(i)})$ for any $i \in \Z/n\/Z$ and any $h < \dim_\Kbb M_i$.
-As for the construction of $Q(M)$, this is done by induction on the length $s$ of the segments in $Q(M)$.
-For the end points it is clear that all weights are distinct and strictly increasing with the indices of the basis vectors, whenever we restrict to the vertices belonging to $B^{(i)}$ for some $i\in \Z/n\Z$.
+Therefore, we only have to make sure that also (AG1) holds, that is $\mr{wt}(v_{h+1}^{(i)})>\mr{wt}(v_{h}^{(i)})$ for any $i \in \Z/n\/Z$ and any $h < \dim_\Kbb M^{(i)}$.
+We prove this by induction on the length $s$ of the segments in $Q(M)$, just as we did in the construction of $Q(M)$.
+If we restrict to the vertices belonging to $B^{(i)}$ for some $i\in \Z/n\Z$, it is clear for the end points that all weights are distinct and strictly increasing with the indices of the basis vectors.
 We hence assume that if we consider the truncated representation $M^{s-1}$ for $s> 1$ and restrict the grading to its coefficient quiver $Q(M^{s-1})$, we obtain an attractive grading.

 Recall that to get $Q(M^{s})$ we have to add an arrow and its starting point to all segments corresponding to isotypical components $U(i;\ell)$ with $\ell\geq s$.
 Consider $v_{h+1}^{(i)}, v_{h}^{(i)}\in B^{(i)}$ such that they both are vertices of $Q(M^s)$ and $v_{h}^{(i)}\not\in Q(M^{s-1})_0$ (otherwise the claim follows immediately by induction).
 If $v_{h+1}^{(i)}$ is not an end point, then $v_{h}^{(i)}$ and $v_{h+1}^{(i)}$ are sources of two arrows, say $a_1$ and $a_2$, respectively, whose targets lie in $B^{(i+1)}$ and by induction $\mr{wt}(t_{a_1})<\mr{wt}(t_{a_2})$.
 Thus, by (AG2),